 Pollutant Source Effects on habitats and species Acid deposition SO 2 , NOx and ammonia all contribute to acid deposition.
 Although future trends in S emissions and subsequent deposition to terrestrial and aquatic ecosystems will continue to decline, it is likely that increased N emissions may cancel out any gains produced by reduced S levels.
 Can affect habitats and species through both wet (acid rain) and dry deposition.
 Some sites will be more at risk than others depending on soil type, bed rock geology, weathering rate and buffering capacity.
 Ammonia (NH 3 ) Ammonia is released following decomposition and volatilisation of animal wastes.
 It is a naturally occurring trace gas, but levels have increased considerably with expansion in numbers of agricultural livestock.
-Ammonia reacts with acid pollutants such as the products of SO 2 and NO X emissions to produce fine Adverse effects are as a result of nitrogen deposition leading to eutrophication.
+Ammonia reacts with acid pollutants such as the products of SO 2 and NO x emissions to produce fine ammonium (NH 4 +) - containing aerosol which may be transferred much longer distances (can Adverse effects are as a result of nitrogen deposition leading to eutrophication.
 As emissions mostly occur at ground level in the rural environment and NH 3 is rapidly deposited, some of the most acute problems of NH 3 deposition are for small relict nature reserves located in intensive agricultural landscapes.